-There are provisions for a system pump(s) and a local pump.
+There are provisions for 2 system pumps (1 system pump if Lite version) and a local pump.
 This is to allow for primary/secondary loop configurations.
 The system circulator pump is implemented using the K4, K13 RELAY and normally open contacts at J13 SYSTEM PUMP 1 and SYSTEM PUMP 2.